Counterfactually Evaluating Explanations in Recommender Systems: Related Work

-Bourtoule~\etal~\cite{bourtoule2021machine} propose to partition the training dataset into sub-datasets, train an individual sub-model on each sub-dataset.
+\para{Machine Unlearning.} Our counterfactual approach is closely related to the ongoing research area of machine unlearning, which studies how to quickly obtain the counterfactually trained model.
+Bourtoule~\etal~\cite{bourtoule2021machine} propose to partition the training dataset into sub-datasets, and train an individual sub-model on each sub-dataset.
 Then during inference time, the prediction is made by voting from all sub-models.
 In this framework, removing the impact of a data sample is to discard the corresponding sub-model trained on the sub-dataset that includes that sample.
 In addition, Golatkar~\etal~\cite{golatkar2020eternal} use information theory based methods to remove information from the trained model weights.
 Furthermore, Golatkar~\etal~\cite{golatkar2021mixed} assume there is an essential subset in the training dataset that will not be removed.
 They train the model on both essential and non-essential datasets with separated model weights.
 Then discarding non-essential model weights becomes relatively fast because they do not need to change the essential model.
 Researchers also propose to use caching information during training~\cite{wu2020deltagrad}, or design unlearning methods for a particular class of models like tree-based~\cite{brophy2021machine}.